 1.Monosaccharides:Monosaccharides, also called simple sugars, are the simplest form of sugar and the most basic units of carbohydrates.
 They cannot be further hydrolyzed to simpler chemical compounds

-2.Disaccharides: disaccharide (also called a double sugar or bivose) is the sugar formed when two monosaccharides (simple sugars) are joined by glycosidic linkage.
+2.Disaccharides: A disaccharide (also called a double sugar or bivose) is the sugar formed when two monosaccharides (simple sugars) are joined by glycosidic linkage.
 Like monosaccharides, disaccharides are soluble in water.
 Three common examples are sucrose, lactose, and maltose.

 3.Polysaccharides:a carbohydrate (e.g. starch, cellulose, or glycogen) whose molecules consist of a number of sugar molecules bonded together.